DPS fights court order to release executive session tape to media coalition

 Denver Public Schools on Monday appealed a court decision requiring the district to release the recording from a March 23 executive decision held in the wake of the East High School shooting that wounded two administrators.

-The DPS Board of Education called the executive session, which is closed to the public, to discuss security measures.
+The DPS Board of Education went into the executive session, which is closed to the public, to discuss security measures.

 The district’s appeal questioned whether the judge erred in reviewing and then revealing — in issuing his order — details from the audio not yet disclosed, “frustrating DPS’ rights of appeal.”